 8. North wing ground floor

-The machinery runs every day the Mill is open and every second weekend in the month we actually produce flour that we sell in the shops in the Museum and the Mill.
-Our shop also sells local souvenirs, gifts, toys, coffee and cold drinks.
+This is a fully working water mill and a wonderful piece of industrial archaeology.
+The machinery runs every day the Mill is open and every second weekend in the month we produce flour that we sell in the shops in the Museum and the Mill.
+Our shop at the Mill also sells hot and cold drinks, local souvenirs, gifts and toys.
 On certain weekends we hold additional events and put on special displays (Please see ‘event information’ using the side button).

-Our Mill Supervisors provide informal guided tours.
-They will explain how stone-ground flour is produced and will be happy to answer your questions on this and the history of the Mill.
+Our knowledgable Mill Supervisors provide informal guided tours.
+As you go round, they will explain the full process of producing stone-ground flour and will be happy to answer any questions you have on this and the history of the Mill.
 However, if you prefer to wander round on your own, you are very welcome to do so.

 Wheelchair users are made welcome free of charge, but please note that wheelchair access is available to the ground floor only.

-Visits by parties are welcome, and these can also be arranged to take place outside normal opening hours, by prior arrangement with the Mill Supervisors.
+Visits by groups are welcome.
+These can also be arranged to take place outside normal opening hours, by prior arrangement with the Mill Supervisors and benefit from reduced price entry.

 (Contact Peter Loosmore on 01747 854355)